 Banking giant J.P.
 Morgan maintains a blockchain infrastructure unit, and since 2017 it has run a private payment network called Liink.
 In 2022, it connected Liink to Visa's private blockchain to streamline cross-border payments.

 Litan noted a strong trend toward tokenization of digital assets, citing the Franklin Templeton and Goldman Sachs financial services firms.
 Among nonfinancial uses, she said the blockchain projects with staying power involve environmental, social and governance compliance.

 For example, Williams, a large supplier of natural gas in the U.S., is using IoT sensors and a blockchain with a centralized ledger to tokenize its production process and provide purchasers with certificates of the fuel's contents.

 Gas pipeline operators in other countries are interested.
 "It just turns out that the ledger is a good place to keep this data," Litan said.
 "You can trade it, too, because you have a trustworthy source showing the credit and the debit."

 What is the future of blockchain?

-Among the most promising of these blockchain trends is the merging of AI with blockchain.
-AI has always needed copious amounts of data to apply its machine learning algorithms to recognize patterns, predict future outcomes and "learn" to take over tasks for humans.
-Blockchain could potentially unleash a torrent of new data, in part by providing the privacy and security users need to feel confident sharing more of their personal information.
+Among the most promising blockchain trends is the merging of AI with blockchain.
+AI needs copious amounts of data to apply its machine learning algorithms to recognize patterns, predict future outcomes and "learn" how to take over tasks done by humans.
+Blockchain could potentially unleash a torrent of new data, in part by providing the privacy and security users need to feel confident about sharing more of their personal information.
 AI, in turn, could improve the efficiency of blockchain's cumbersome consensus and verification process.

-A lot has to happen before blockchain can replace today's methods of sharing data and conducting transactions over digital networks.
-Now that blockchain development tools and frameworks are proving their viability for enterprise applications, that day at least seems more like a real possibility than a distant mirage.
+A lot still has to happen before blockchain can replace today's methods of sharing data and conducting transactions over digital networks.
+Now that blockchain development tools and frameworks are proving their viability for enterprise applications, that day seems more like a real possibility than a distant mirage.